Open-Earth-Foundation/CityCatalyst-global-data/importer-creator/README.md

 - There are no steps for any preprocessing of the data before loading into a pandas dataframe.
 This can cause issues, if
   a) the datafile is very poorly formatted so that it cannot be meaningfully loaded into a dataframe and connections (columns vs. rows) get lost or altered which is especially true for .xls and .xlsx files
   b) e.g. a .csv file had additional data on top of the actual data rows (e.g. added meta data).
 Then it cannot be parsed into a pandas dataframe
-- The extraction of the data currently assumes that one datafile is containing data to one sector/ sub-sector exclusively.
-Lifting this limitation could lead to more false-positives.
+- The extraction of the data currently assumes that one datafile is containing data to either stationary energy and/or transportation or waste.